yyppsk/Multi-Utility-Application/README.md

 Each function feature is defined as objects for a Class.

-Appendix A: Glossary
+## Appendix A: Glossary

-1.MULTI UTILTY – MANY APPLICATIONS
+> 1.MULTI UTILTY – MANY APPLICATIONS

-2.BETA UPDATES: UPCOMING UPDATES
+> 2.BETA UPDATES: UPCOMING UPDATES

-3. SHA 256: SECURE HASHING ALGORITHM
+> 3.SHA 256: SECURE HASHING ALGORITHM

-Appendix B: Issues List
+## Appendix B: Issues List

-TIME FLOW OF APPLICATION IS DECIDED BY SYSTEM
+> * TIME FLOW OF APPLICATION IS DECIDED BY SYSTEM

-ZONE AFFECTS THE APPLICATION WITH RESPECT TO TIME
+> * ZONE AFFECTS THE APPLICATION WITH RESPECT TO TIME

-SECURE HASH ALGORITHM WORKS WELL WITH SQL DATABASES
+> * SECURE HASH ALGORITHM WORKS WELL WITH SQL DATABASES